hongaar/moker/README.md

 This plugin sets up [Prettier](https://prettier.io).

-> 🤓 Prettier is installed with this configuration:
+> 🤓 _Default_: Prettier is installed with this configuration:
 >
 > ```yaml
 > proseWrap: always